 Medical mistakes such as delayed diagnosis, misdiagnosis or surgical errors can cause internal injuries with potentially life-changing consequences.

 After suffering from an internal injury, you should be treated as soon as possible – otherwise your condition can become worse.
-If a doctor or a member of staff has failed to diagnose or treat your condition in time, then we may be able to help you claim for the impact it’s had on your life.
+If a doctor or a member of staff has failed to diagnose or treat your condition in time, then you may be able to claim for the impact it’s had on your life.

-If you’re looking for further advice on your accident and injuries, we can help.
+If you’re looking for further advice on your accident and injuries, an injury solicitor can help.

-You can reach us for free on 0800 234 6438, and there’s never any obligation to move forward with a claim after you’ve spoken to us.
-We’ll be happy to talk you through the claims process and give you the advice you need.
+You can reach a legal adviser for free on 0800 234 6438, and there’s never any obligation to move forward with a claim after you’ve spoken to them.
+They’ll be happy to talk you through the claims process and give you the advice you need.

-When you speak to us, our advisors will ask some questions about what happened – this is so they can get a clearer idea of whether we can help, and the likelihood of your claim being successful.
+When you speak to them, the adviser will ask some questions about what happened – this is so they can get a clearer idea of whether we can help, and the likelihood of your claim being successful.
 They’ll then be able to tell you whether they think you can make a claim.

-If we think someone might be at fault for your internal injury, we’ll ask your permission to transfer you to one of our specialist solicitors.
-You can say no, but if you decide to go ahead we can put you in contact with them on the same call.
+If the legal adviser think someone might be at fault for your internal injury, they’ll ask your permission to transfer you to one of their specialist solicitors.
+You can say no, but if you decide to go ahead they can put you in contact with them on the same call.

 From this point, your solicitor will handle your claim – they’ll get in touch with the negligent party, arrange a no win no fee agreement and will keep you updated on how your case is progressing.